 Make sure butter is at room temperature and cream with granulated sugar on medium-high speed until smooth and light (about 1 minute).
-Add the maple syrup, egg yolk and extract (beat until well combined)
+Add the maple syrup, egg yolk, and extract (beat until well combined)

 Gradually add flour mixture to butter/sugar mixture, beating until just combined.

-Dough should be smooth and workable.
+The dough should be smooth and workable.
 Flatten into disks and wrap in plastic; chill until firm about 1 1/2 hours.

 Preheat oven to 350 degrees.
 Bake on parchment paper for 10-12 minutes until golden around the edges.